ExtensityAI/symbolicai/README.md

 expr(res)
 ```

-In a next step, conceptually we could recursively repeat this process on each summary node, therefore, build a hierarchical clustering structure.
-Since each Node resembles the a summarized sub-set of the original information we can use it as an index of our larger content.
-The resulting tree can then be used to navigate and retrieve the original information, turning our large data stream problem into a search problem.
+In a next step, we could recursively repeat this process on each summary node, therefore, build a hierarchical clustering structure.
+Since each Node resembles a summarized sub-set of the original information we can use it as an index of the larger content.
+The resulting tree can then be used to navigate and retrieve the original information, turning the large data stream problem into a search problem.

 For searching in a vector space we can use dedicated libraries such as [Annoy](https://github.com/spotify/annoy), [Faiss](https://github.com/facebookresearch/faiss) or [Milvus](https://github.com/milvus-io/milvus).

 ## ❌ Error Handling

-A key idea of the BotDynamics API is to be able to also generate code.
-This also means that errors may occur that we need to handle in a contextual manner.
-In future terms we even want our API to self extend and therefore we need to be able to resolve issues automatically.
+A key idea of the BotDynamics API is to be able to generate code.
+This in turns means that errors may occur, which we need to handle in a contextual manner.
+As a future vision, we even want our API to self extend and therefore need to be able to resolve issues automatically.
 To do so, we propose the `Try` expression, which has a fallback statement built in and retries an execution with dedicated error analysis and correction.
 This expression analyses the input and the error, and conditions itself to resolve the error by manipulating the original code.
-If the fallback expression succeeds, the result is returned, otherwise, this process is repeated for the number of `retries` specified.
+If the fallback expression succeeds, the result is returned.
+Otherwise, this process is repeated for the number of `retries` specified.
 If the maximum number of retries is reached and the problem not resolved, the error is raised again.

 Let us assume, we have some executable code that was previously generated.
 However, by the nature of generative processes syntax errors may occur.
-And we also have the `Execute` expression, which takes in a symbol and tries to execute it.
-Naturally, this will fail and in the following example we illustrate how the `Try` expression resolves this syntactic error.
+Furthermore, we have the `Execute` expression, which takes in a symbol and tries to execute it.
+Naturally, this will fail.
+In the following example we illustrate how the `Try` expression resolves this syntactic error.

 ```python
 expr = Try(expr=Execute())